java-mar11-p3/angular-client/README.md

 ## Adding Components, Services, Modules, etc

 When generating a new addition, be sure to add the class path to name of the new addition so it is added to the appropriate folder
-EX.
+<br/><br/>EX.
 When creating a new Component the cli command should look like:
 `ng g c components/[component-name]`

 ## Build